About r4wRun

 - Organizers can edit bib numbers by clicking on them in the Riders tab.

-- Bib numbers are displayed throughout the event: riders list, qualifying, brackets, and results.
+- Bib numbers are displayed throughout the event: riders list, qualifying, knockouts, and results.

-Single-elimination bracket format.
+Single-elimination knockout format.
 Riders are seeded by qualifying times and compete in heats until a final determines the winner.

 - Select modality, category and riders per heat (2, 4 or 6).